(Un)fair devices: Moving beyond AI accuracy in personal sensing: Methodology

-We followed an established protocol for conducting systematic reviews introduced by \citet{kitchenham2007guidelines} to ensure the quality of included works and limit the initial retrieved papers.
-At least three authors were involved at each step to minimize the effects of bias and priming.
-In accordance with this protocol, we initially identified the need for a systematic review, as discussed in Section~\ref{introduction}, namely to explore where UbiComp fairness overlaps with traditional fairness definitions and, more importantly, where it lags behind.
+We followed Kitchenaham and Charters' protocol \cite{kitchenham2007guidelines} for conducting systematic reviews to ensure the quality of included works and limit the initial retrieved papers.
+At least three authors were involved during the eligibility assessment to minimize the effects of bias and priming.
+In accordance with this protocol, we initially identified the need for a systematic review, as discussed in Section~\ref{introduction}, namely to explore where personal device fairness overlaps with traditional fairness definitions, in what ways and to which extend.
 Figure~\ref{fig:methodology} provides a high-level overview of the process.

-\textbf{Paper Identification \& Screening.} UbiComp is a relatively new area in Information and Computer Science that crosses several fields, ranging from HCI, Hardware and Software Systems, and Knowledge Discovery and Data Mining.
-For the scope of this review, we focused on the Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies (IMWUT), a premier journal in the UbiComp community, also placed among the top-3 publications in HCI.
-For the search process, we utilized the ACM Digital Library, focusing on papers that were published in the last five years (between 2018 and 2022) to capture emerging trends in fairness and UbiComp research.
-We also considered a broader search on Google Scholar but opted not to include it due to scale concerns (e.g., the query ``machine learning fairness'' returns approximately 279,000 results on Google Scholar) and the fact that indexed papers may not have undergone peer review.
+\textbf{Paper Identification \& Screening.} Mobile, wearable, and ubiquitous computing research crosses several fields, ranging from Human-Computer Interaction, Hardware and Software Systems, and Knowledge Discovery and Data Mining.
+For the scope of this review, we focused on the Proceedings of the ACM on Interactive, Mobile, Wearable and Ubiquitous Technologies (IMWUT), a premier journal in the community.
+For the search process, we utilized the ACM Digital Library, focusing on papers that were published between 2018 and 2025 to capture emerging trends in fairness and personal device research.
 Apart from year filtering, for the most part, we did not limit our search to meta-data, such as titles, keywords, and abstracts, but rather we expanded it to any searchable field, including full text.
 That excludes the first part of the query, which tries to match terms such as wearable(s) or mobile(s) only in the papers' meta-data, as seen in Figure~\ref{fig:query}.